-Figure 5: Many of the PSMA3-TBPs share the 20S proteasome substrate hallmarks (A-E) three groups of proteins are compared and labeled by 1 for overall proteome, by 2 for PSMA3-TBPs and by 3 for 20S-IDPome.
-These group of proteins were compared for (A) the average disorder degree (Boxplot), (B) for percent of RBPs in the group, (C) for percent of proteins positive for low complexity region (LCR), (D) for percent of proteins positive for prion like domain (PrLD), and (E) for percent of proteins positive for GR/PR di-peptide repeats interactor proteins.
-(F-J) under this set of panels the 20S IDPome group of proteins (group 1, 505 proteins) is compared with a fraction of the PSMA3-BPs that is shared by group 1 (group 2, 57 proteins) and that is not shared by group 1 (group 3, 95 proteins).
-The comparison was done for (F) the average disorder degree (Boxplot), (G) for percent of RBPs in the group, (H) for percent of proteins positive for low complexity region (LCR), (I) for percent of proteins positive for prion like domain (PrLD), and (J) for percent of proteins positive for GR/PR di-peptide repeats interactor proteins. *pValue= 0.004 **pValue= 0.00003 ***pValue= 0.0007 using 2 sided student t test. ns is a non-significant pValue.
-NS P > 0.05, * P ≤ 0.05, ** P ≤ 0.01, *** P ≤ 0.001.
+Figure 5: Many of the PSMA3-TBPs share the 20S proteasome substrate hallmarks (A-E) Three groups of proteins are compared and labeled -1 for overall proteome, 2 for PSMA3-TBPs and 3 for 20S-IDPome.
+These group of proteins were compared for: (A) the average disorder degree (Boxplot); (B) percent of RBPs in the group; (C) percent of proteins positive for low complexity region (LCR); (D) percent of proteins positive for prion-like domain (PrLD); and (E) percent of proteins positive for GR/PR di-peptide repeats interactor proteins.
+(F-J) Under this set of panels, the 20S IDPome group of proteins (Group 1, 505 proteins) is compared with a fraction of the PSMA3-BPs that is shared by Group 1 (group 2, 57 proteins) and that is not shared by Group 1 (Group 3, 95 proteins).
+The comparison was done for: (F) the average disorder degree (Boxplot); (G) percent of RBPs in the group; (H) percent of proteins positive for low complexity region (LCR); (I) percent of proteins positive for prion-like domain (PrLD); and (J) percent of proteins positive for GR/PR di-peptide repeats interactor proteins. *p = 0.004 **p = 0.00003 ***p = 0.0007 using a two-tailed Student t test.
+NS is non-significant.
+NS, P > 0.05, * P ≤ 0.05, ** P ≤ 0.01, *** P ≤ 0.001.

 Figure 6: Many of the PSMA3-TBPs are proteasomal associated in the cells (A) Venn diagram of the nascent proteasome substrates (nascent peptides, 1192 proteins) and the PSMA3-BPs (trapper).
-(B) The expected overlap between the two groups in panel A was evaluated by Z-test with the null distribution calculated by 10000 simulation.
-The expected average overlapped group is of 20 proteins whereas the observed number is 58 (red dot) (P-value <0.00001).
-(C-G) under this set of panels, the proteome (group 1) is compared to the following groups; PSMA3-TPs (group 2 n=152), proteins that are found in group 2 and also in the nascent substrate proteins (group 3 n=58) and to proteins that are of PSMA3-TPs group but not found in the nascent substrate proteins (group 4 n=94).
-The comparison was done for (C) the average disorder degree (Boxplot), (D) percent of RBPs in the group, (E) percent of proteins positive for low complexity region (LCR), (F) for percent of proteins positive for prion like domain (PrLD), and (G) percent of proteins positive for GR/PR di-peptide repeats interactor proteins.
-NS P > 0.05, * P ≤ 0.05, ** P ≤ 0.01, *** P ≤ 0.001.
+(B) The expected overlap between the two groups in Panel A was evaluated by a Z-test with the null distribution calculated by 10,000 simulations.
+The expected average overlapped group is 20 proteins, whereas the observed number is 58 (red dot) (P-value <0.00001).
+(C-G) Under this set of panels, the proteome (Group 1) is compared to the following groups: PSMA3-TPs (Group 2 n=152); proteins that are found in Group 2 and also in the nascent substrate proteins (Group 3 n=58); and to proteins that are of PSMA3-TPs group but not found in the nascent substrate proteins (Group 4 n=94).
+The comparison was done for: (C) the average disorder degree (Boxplot); (D) percent of RBPs in the group; (E) percent of proteins positive for low complexity region (LCR); (F) percent of proteins positive for prion like domain (PrLD); and (G) percent of proteins positive for GR/PR di-peptide repeats interactor proteins.
+NS, P > 0.05, * P ≤ 0.05, ** P ≤ 0.01, *** P ≤ 0.001.

-Figure S1: The PSMA3 c-terminus binds p21.
+Figure S1: The PSMA3 C-terminus binds p21.

-(A) Shows the predicted structure of PSMA3 26 c-terminus mutant and the structure of the deleted region.
+(A) Shows the predicted structure of PSMA3 26 C-terminus mutant and the structure of the deleted region.
 Crystal structure adapted from (45).
-(B) as in A but the PSMA3 69 c-terminus is described.
+(B) As in A, but the PSMA3 69 C-terminus is described.
 (C) HEK293 cells were transiently transfected as indicated with 6xmyc p21 FPN, chimeric PSMA3 WT, deletion mutants and H2B RFP constructs.
 The latter monitors for the transfected cells.
 The percent of the GFP positive cells is compared between the different constructs.

 Figure S2: PSMA3 C-terminus is exposed in the context of the 20S and 26S proteasome complexes.

 (A) Cryo-EM structure of the 26S proteasome marking PSMA3 Ct adapted from Huang et al., 2016.
-(B) structure of the 20S proteasome marking PSMA3 Ct and.
-The indicated C-terminal portions are labeled in magenta, and rest of the PSMA3 and PSMA5 subunits are labeled in cyan and green, respectively.
+(B) Structure of the 20S proteasome marking PSMA3 Ct and.
+The indicated C-terminal portions are labeled in magenta, and remaining PSMA3 and PSMA5 subunits are labeled in cyan and green, respectively.

-Figure S3: PSMA5 and 3 chimeric constructs.
+Figure S3: PSMA5 and three chimeric constructs.